FishyStix12/STIGS-Config-UBUTU-20.04/README.md

 5. UBTU-20-010439 - Checks to see if the Ubuntu system is configured to use the AppArmor tool.
 6. UBTU-20-010439 - Checks to see if the system does not allow someone to directly login to the root user.

+Please follow the following guidlines for the script to ensure it runs properly: <br />
 To ensure that this script properly works please go to the /etc/security/pwquality file in your Ubuntu system, and delete the number signs on the lines with the variables "ocredit" and "difolk".

 Also ensure that whoever runs this script is a user with root privileges, as most of these configuartions require the use of Linux's sudo command (which is a command that allows us to execute system commands with root privileges).